 Cultural Context: We are living in an era of marketing where consumer engagement and empowerment is at a level we have never seen before.
-Combine that with the massive proliferation of media vehicles in the past year and the branding and marketing landscape as we know it has forever changed.
+Combine that with the massive proliferation of media vehicles and wearable technology in the past few years and the branding and marketing landscape as we know it has forever changed.

 With the economy having an effect on annual marketing budgets, brand planning and marketing activation now takes razor sharp focus to effectively create emotional connection, engagement and profitable relationships with consumers.

 Determining where to focus has become more complex:

 · “Should we spend all our dollars on live TV when people fast-forward through commercials and look at multiple screens while watching more than ever?
 Or is the smarter move to go with on-demand and streaming TV where ad viewing is still mandatory, engagement is stronger and it can move with you?”

 · “Should we buy print pages or digital print when print publications themselves are going digital to remain relevant?”